-Most of the observing time on ESO telescopes will be allocated to Normal Programmes in Period 106.
-Available instruments are listed in Table 2.
+Most of the observing time on ESO telescopes will be allocated to Normal Programmes in Period 109.
+Normal Programmes are limited to a time request of less than 100 hours and available instruments are listed in Table 2.
 Proposers must upload a PDF file containing the scientific rationale of the proposal.
 Templates and further instructions to produce this file are available at the p1 help webpages.
 The scientific case of the programme may take up to two pages including attachments (figures or tables).
 The scientific description contains two sections: